JosephineJamieBlum/Handyman-Finder/README.md

 # Handyman-Finder
 Senior project 2021
-//All code done by Nick and Tazz
+**All code was done by Nick Thomas and Tazz
+**go here to access the full project: https://github.com/OneoftheNicks/seniorProject2020